 The same applies to Rhys Webb, whose form over the Six Nations suggests he will be Murray’s chief rival for the Test slot.

-Webb was a beacon for in an otherwise disappointing campaign, with his sniping running and deft distribution making him a constant threat.
+Webb was a beacon for Wales in an otherwise disappointing campaign, with his sniping running and deft distribution making him a constant threat.
 The Welsh also have a handy replacement in Gareth Davies, whose speed over the ground is impressive.

 The Red Rose double-act of Ben Youngs and Danny Care also had their moments during a campaign in which England retained their Six Nations title.